 - Restoring and preserving wildflower patches to provide habitat for pollinators.

 - Creating piles of decaying timber for invertebrates.

 - Erecting nesting boxes to attract kestrels, owls,woodpeckers and bats.

-While we can't call on David Attenborough, we do have an outstanding wildlife photographer on our staff, in the shape of Deputy Head Greenkeeper Paul Hope.
-Scrolling through his portfolio, offers many examples of how successful we are, in welcoming and safeguarding our resident flora and fauna.
+While we can't call on David Attenborough, we do have some outstanding wildlife photographs.
+Scrolling through this portfolio, offers many examples of how successful we are, in welcoming and safeguarding our resident flora and fauna.